sami-bg/stable-SSL/docs/source/user_guide.rst

 The ``module`` keyword is used to define the settings of all the neural networks used, including the architecture of the backbone, projectors etc.

+:mod:`stable_ssl.modules` provides a variety of utility functions that can be used to load specific architectures and pre-trained models.

 Example:

 .. code-block:: yaml